Best Place to Dine in St Augustine

 Conch House is a casual marina bar – kinda Key West style, this restaurant and resort has a fun Tiki Bar, indoor and outdoor dining, and happy hours.
 Frequented by locals, Conch has live music – especially Reggae Sunday.
 On Anastasia Island – Comares Ave.

 Black Fly just over the Bridge of Lions on Anastasia has wonderful fish dishes, same owner chef as Collage in town.
-Fun modern vibe, or be a bar fly at the Black Fly – the bar area is inviting too with the same menu and happy hour with brick oven pizza & drinks deals.
+Fun modern vibe, or be a bar fly at the Black Fly – with the same menu and brick oven pizza & drinks deals.

 Llama Restaurant is Peruvian, very unique, small seating and limited menu, for the daring palate.
 Beer and Wine only, no liquor.
 If you want something truly special, reserve weeks in advance.